-Maatakitj is Noongar singer and guitarist Clint Bracknell from the south coast of Western Australia.
-Maatakitj, Clint’s nickname, means ‘legs like spears’.
+Maatakitj (AKA Clint Bracknell) is a Nyoongar song-maker and guitarist from the south coast of Western Australia.
+His stage name means ‘legs like spears’ in Nyungar language, his mother tongue.

 • Clint, whose great passion is the revitalisation of Noongar language and song, is no mere academic but a charismatic stage performer blessed with the powerful voice and rhetorical and compositional talents to convincingly connect past, present and future.